doc-detective/doc-detective/README.md

 ## Post-MVP features

 *   Multi-line test actions
+*   Ingest array of tests as an argument
 *   Test curl commands (Support substitution/setting env vars.
 Only check for `200 OK`.)
 *   **Done!** Take screenshots
 *   Compare in-test screenshots to previously captured screenshots (upgrade screenshot() to compare to existing image at path, if present)